Mental Health

 Internal EAP

-Health staff are permanently stationed at the Health Promotion Offices in Tokyo, Osaka, and Shiga.
+Health staff are on-site at the Health Management Offices in Tokyo, Osaka, and Shiga.

-In close collaboration with industrial physicians and counselors, we evaluate the workplace environment and stress levels, and work with managers to make improvements.
+We work closely with industrial physicians and counselors to evaluate the workplace and stress levels, and work with managers to make improvements.

 external EAP